VirtoCommerce/vc-platform/docs/deploy-from-source-code.md

 - Run platform by dotnet CLI.

-**Note:** you can add `--no-build` flag to speed up start if you already compile solution.

 ```console
 dotnet run -c Development --no-launch-profile
 ```

+**Note:** you can add `--no-build` flag to speed the start, if you have compiled the solution already.

-- Open in your browser follow url `http://localhost:10645`.
+- Open  `http://localhost:10645` in the browser.
 - On the first request the application will create and initialize database.
 After that you should see the sign in page.
 Use the following credentials: `admin/store` to sign in.

-**Note:** Don't forget to change them after first sign in.
+**Note:** Don't forget to change them after the first sign in.

 ## Module from source code getting started

-- Run platform from binary or source code as described in the steps above
+- Run VC Platform  from precompiled binaries or source code as described in the steps above
 - Run command to change the current directory

 ```console